A Complete List of Inexpensive Virtual Worship Tech Tools

 3. Facebook Live—Did you know 69% of adults in the U.S. use Facebook (Pew Research)?
 Facebook’s livestreaming service offers the perfect solution for churches wanting to offer Sunday worship online.
 You can use it for free and setting it up is easy.
 Just how easy is it?
 Well, in just over two minutes, this pastor demonstrates how to set up a livestream for a church service.

-4. YouTube Streaming— According to FacTank, even more adults use YouTube than Facebook, which makes it another tool you can use to livestream your services.
+4. YouTube Streaming— According to FacTank, even more adults use YouTube than Facebook, which makes it another tech tool you can use to livestream your services.
 When streaming your Sunday services to YouTube, it is slightly more complicated.
 You’ll need to first meet YouTube’s requirements.
 Then you’ll need to have a YouTube channel and some type of streaming software.
 Fortunately, there’s streaming software available for free, and Google helps guide you to a list of options.
 Overall, the process is still simple, but it may take new churches 20 to 30 minutes to set up their first stream.
 If you’re interested in trying out YouTube, check out this video.

 5. Zoom—Since COVID-19 closed in-person services across the country, many churches got acquainted with Zoom.
 Most found the software affordable and easy to use, and when it comes to livestreaming services, it provides the simplest way to broadcast livestreams.
 Using a simple trick, churches can broadcast through Zoom, YouTube and Facebook Live simultaneously.
 Because so many of your visitors have familiarity with one or more of these platforms, it allows members to access your video stream through their preferred medium.